What is Osteoporosis? – Symptoms, Causes & Treatment

-According to the Australian Institute of Health and Welfare, osteoporosis, meaning ‘porous bones’, occurs when bones lose minerals such as calcium more quickly than the body can replace them and this results in a loss of bone density.
+According to the Australian Institute of Health and Welfare, osteoporosis, meaning ‘porous bones’, occurs when bone tissue loses essential minerals such as calcium more quickly than the body can replace them and this results in a loss of bone density.
 As a result, even a minor bump or accident can cause a fracture or broken bone.

 What are the symptoms of osteoporosis?

-- breaking or fracturing a bone because of a mild injury, such a minor bump or falling over
+- Breaking or fracturing a bone from a mild injury, such as a minor bump or falling over

-- tiny cracks in your bones, known as stress fractures, that can feel like joint or muscle pain.
+- Stress fractures or tiny cracks in the bones, often mistaken for joint or muscle pain.

-According to Healthy Bones Australia, osteoporosis is caused by a decrease in bone density, which makes your bones more fragile and easily broken.
+According to Healthy Bones Australia, the decrease in bone density of people who experience osteoporosis can result in bones becoming more fragile and easily broken.
 While everyone’s bones become weaker as they age, some people experience a more rapid decline in bone health than others.

-There are several risk factors that can contribute to an osteoporosis diagnosis.
+There are many risk factors that can increase the risk of developing osteoporosis.
 Some of these risk factors can be reduced through lifestyle changes, while some, such as your age, cannot be changed.

 Risk factors out of your control: